- What is deep vein thrombosis (DVT)?

 You will normally have an ultrasound done so a doctor can see if the blood is flowing normally through the vein.
 Some people have an X-ray done instead.
 A dye is injected into the body so a doctor can see the blood flow easier.

-Treatment usually consists of taking anticoagulant medication, also known as blood-thinners which you will probably take in tablet-form for the next 3 months.
+DVT treatment usually consists of taking anticoagulant medication, also known as blood-thinners which you will probably take in tablet-form for the next 3 months.
 If your doctor thinks this isn’t suitable you might have to have a filter put into the vena cava vein to prevent it from reaching your heart and lungs.

 There is a newer treatment available which involves breaking up and removing the clot through the use of a small tube that is guided through the vein.

 After receiving treatment you will need to make some lifestyle adjustments to help you recover and prevent it from coming back.
 It is advised that you walk frequently, try to raise your leg when you are sat and not travel on a plane until your doctor tells you it is safe to do so.
-You should also work towards maintaining a healthy weight, staying active and drinking plenty of fluids in the longterm.
+You should also work towards maintaining a healthy weight, staying active and drinking plenty of fluids in the long term.